 - Graduate as a Veterinary Assistant

-- Take the following classes on-line
+- Take the following classes on-line.
+Each class listed must be passed with a "B" or higher grade.

-- Vet Tech Prep
+- o Vet Tech Prep

 - Vet Tech Over View I

 - Vet Tech Over View II

-- Pass the exit exam
+- Pass the NCTA exit exam with 80% or higher

-- \circ The exit exam is offered twice each spring and once in September.
+- o The exit exam is offered twice each spring and once in September.

-- Contact the Vet Tech Program Director for the exact dates.
+- o Contact the Vet Tech Program Director for the exact dates.

-- The anticipated cost is \$50.00 per test and is the student's responsibility
+- o The anticipated cost is \$50.00 per test and is the student's responsibility

-If you don't have the required 3.0 CGPA
+If a 3.0 CGPA is needed

-You have completed all required classes and taken the VT Exit Exam.
+You have completed all required classes, taken and passed the NCTA Exit Exam.
+You do NOT have a 3.0 CGPA.

 You can pursue the Alternative Path to Veterinary Technician Option

 - Graduate as a Veterinary Assistant

 - Successfully work in a clinic for 3 years

 - Obtain a 2.8 or higher CGPA

-- Take the following classes on-line
+- Take the following classes on-line Each class must be passed with a "B" or higher.

 - Vet Tech Over View I

-- o Vet Tech Over View II
+- Vet Tech Over View II

 - o Radiation Safety

-- Pass the exit exam

-- \circ The exit exam is offered twice each spring and once in September.

-- Contact the Vet Tech Program Director for the exact dates.

-- \circ The anticipated cost is \$50.00 per test and is the student's responsibility